with a better browsing experience; allow us to assess, monitor, and improve the website’s

 In addition, data scientists using “black box” AI or machine learning techniques without the proper explainability tools may not know or understand the biased pattern of outputs that may be caused by their new models – outputs that can have negative consequences not only for their own organization, but for consumers and society more broadly.

 At FICO, we examine model development from multiple angles, to ensure that our predictive models and cloud solutions deliver results that that are not only highly accurate but also fair and inclusive.
-We focus on the response of use of AI, scrutinize development data, invent new explainability methods, and gain a deep understanding of how our models will be used in practice.
+We focus on the responsible use of AI, scrutinize development data, invent new explainability methods, and gain a deep understanding of how our models will be used in practice.
 We also study the regulatory environments in which our customers work, and we have worked with regulators for decades to promote the ethical and fair use of advanced analytics.

 This multi-faceted approach to AI, machine learning and advanced analytics requires diverse thinking.
 For International Women’s Day 2020, we created this video showcasing some of our female leaders around the world discussing the importance of diversity in analytics.